-A glittering, iridescent trout named the Arctic grayling once reigned over 20 Northern Michigan rivers.
-It disappeared in 1938.
+A glittering, iridescent fish named the Arctic grayling once reigned over 20 Northern Michigan rivers.
+It disappeared in 1936.
 After nearly a century, can we bring it back?

 Before We Were Born